-All of the Mortgages that back UMBS are "Conventional Mortgages," which neither the United States nor any agency or instrumentality of the United States guarantees or insures.
+All of the Mortgages are either:

-The Mortgages that back MBS are either Conventional Mortgages, or "FHA/VA Mortgages" that the Federal Housing Administration, the U.S. Department of Veterans Affairs, the U.S. Department of Agriculture Rural Development (formerly the Rural Housing Service) ("Rural Development") or the U.S. Department of Housing and Urban Development ("HUD") guarantees or insures.
+- "Conventional Mortgages," which neither the United States nor any agency or instrumentality of the United States guarantees or insures. - "FHA/VA Mortgages," which the Federal Housing Administration, the U.S. Department of Veterans Affairs, the U.S. Department of Agriculture Rural Development (formerly the Rural Housing Service) ("Rural Development") or the U.S. Department of Housing and Urban Development ("HUD") guarantees or insures.